Anthony Smith (safety)

-Anthony B. Smith (born September 20, 1983) is an American former professional football safety who played for six seasons in the National Football League (NFL).
-After playing college football for Syracuse, he was selected by the Pittsburgh Steelers in the third round of the 2006 NFL draft.
+Anthony B. Smith (born September 20, 1983) is an American former professional football player who was a safety for six seasons in the National Football League (NFL).
+After playing college football for the Syracuse Orange, he was selected by the Pittsburgh Steelers in the third round of the 2006 NFL draft.
 Smith was also a member of the Green Bay Packers, St. Louis Rams, Jacksonville Jaguars, and Tennessee Titans.
-He is a two-time Super Bowl Champion with the Steelers in 2008 and the Packers in 2010.
-Smith retired from professional football in 2012.
+He is a two-time Super Bowl champion, with the Steelers in 2008 and the Packers in 2010.
+Smith retired in 2012.

 Early life

 Smith attended Hubbard High School in Hubbard, Ohio.
 He started at safety and running back and wore the number three jersey, earning All-Midwest Region honors by PrepStar and All-Trumbull County Smith had six interceptions both his junior and senior seasons and rushed for 1,787 yards and 29 TDs for an 11–1 team as a senior, and rushed for 1,475 yards and 26 TDs to earn all-state accolades as a junior.
 Smith also played basketball and baseball, and participated in track, competing in the hurdles, relay events, high jump and long jump.